Worst to First Jerseys: New York Islanders

 All the being said, I’d love to own one of these, because they’re just that terrible.
 And it can serve as a constant reminder that however bad any new jersey that might be designed in the future, at least we’re not in the ’90s anymore.

 Jersey Recommendation: #16 Palffy.
 This is not a slight against the Ziggy One – he was a star player in the league at the time – but he was the dominant star on the team during these years and played on Long Island almost exclusively during this era.
-Get it in the blues.
+Get it in the blues with Fish Sticks guy.

 Remember what I said in the previous jersey’s section about the blue and orange being complimentary colours, and them working well together?
 Well, here comes a further explanation of how that works, and this jersey perfectly explains how it shouldn’t be applied.

 But these Isles jerseys are examples of where it can go wrong.
 If you give the two complimentary colour equal status, things clash and get messy.
-Could you imagine how incredibly annoying Penn & Teller would be if Teller was as loud and abrasive as Penn?
 These jerseys just cause your eye to jump around and fight for your attention.
 It’s a headache.

 And even without the colour issues, there’s the non-sensical angled striping taking over the jersey.
 At least when the Dallas Stars did something similar, it made sense, because it was the shape of a star.
 I can deal with that.
 Here, it seems to be there for nothing but effect.
 And it just doesn’t work.